microsoft/weblogic-on-azure/simple/README.md

 ## Start Managed PostgreSQL on Azure

 We will be using the fully managed PostgreSQL offering in Azure for this demo.
+Please set it up now unless you have done so already.
 Below is how we set it up.

 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
 In the search box, enter and select 'Azure Database for PostgreSQL'.
 Hit create.
 Select a single server.